Main aim

 I met Homer in 1974, while I was studying in my senior year at high school.
 I had been attending a feminist rally all day, but I climbed on top of one of the teacher’s cars and broke the windscreen, and so I got a detention.
 Homer had been smoking in the toilets that day and he had a detention too.
 I was feeling tired and angry as I walked to the detention room.
 Just as I was about to turn around and run out of the school, I heard two boys laughing.
 They were walking towards the detention room.
 One of them was Homer.
 He had a huge smile and our eyes met…

-Divide the students into pairs and ask them to underline all the verb forms from the reading text which help tell the story.
-While they’re doing this, divide the board into four columns with the following headings:
+Put students in pairs and ask them to underline the verb forms in the reading text that carry the story.

 - I walked in